trustpilot/python-sanicargs/README.md

 * **datetime.date** : `ex: ?birthdate=2017-10-30`
 * **List[str]** : `ex: ?words=you,me,them,we`

+### Note about datetimes

+Dates and datetimes are parsed without timezone information giving you a "naive datetime" object.
+See the note on [datetime.timestamp()](https://docs.python.org/3/library/datetime.html#datetime.datetime.timestamp) about handling timezones if you require epoch format timestamps.

 ### Important notice about decorators

 The sequence of decorators is, as usual, important in Python.